David-Haim/concurrencpp/README.md

 The concurrencpp runtime object is the glue that sticks all the components above to a complete and cohesive mechanism of managing asynchronous actions.
 The concurrencpp runtime object is the agent used to acquire, store and create new executors.
 The runtime must be created as a value type as soon as the main function starts to run.
 When the concurrencpp runtime gets out of scope, it iterates over its stored executors and shuts them down one by one by calling `executor::shutdown`.
 Executors then exit their inner work loop and any subsequent attempt to schedule a new task will throw a `concurrencpp::executor_shutdown` exception.
 The runtime also contains the global timer queue used to create timers and delay objects.
 Upon destruction, stored executors will wait for ongoing tasks to finish.
-If an ongoing task tries to use an executor to spawn new tasks or schedule its continuation - an exception will be thrown.
+If an ongoing task tries to use an executor to spawn new tasks or schedule its own task continuation - an exception will be thrown.
 In this case, ongoing tasks need to quit as soon as possible, allowing their underlying executors to quit.
 With this RAII style of code, no tasks can be processed before the creation of the runtime object, and while/after the runtime gets out of scope.
-This frees concurrent applications from needing to communicate termination message explicitly.
+This frees concurrent applications from needing to communicate termination messages explicitly.
 Tasks are free use executors as long as the runtime object is alive.

-`concurrencpp::runtime` API
+#### `runtime` API

 ```cpp
 class runtime {